 IV Self-administration: Drug Pretreatment

 Data presented: The smoking cessation therapy, Varenicline (α4β2 nicotinic receptor partial agonist), dose-dependently reduced responding for, and intake of, IV nicotine on a fixed ratio 2 and progressive ratio schedule of reinforcement.
 The 5-HT2C agonist, Lorcaserin, dose-dependently reduced responding for, and intake of, IV cocaine on a fixed ratio 2 and progressive ratio schedule of reinforcement (n=16 male Sprague-Dawley rats per reinforcer).
+The fixed ratio 2 schedule assesses basic consumption, while the progressive ratio schedule assesses motivation to consume the IV reinforcer.

 Drug pretreatment on Oral EtOH Self-administration